-Adultery is a common and painful reason for divorce.
-If you have decided to pursue a divorce based on adultery in your marriage, you may have many questions about how adultery will affect the divorce proceeding in general, and specifically, whether it may impact any particular aspect of the divorce, such as alimony.
+If you have decided to pursue a divorce based on adultery in your marriage, it's helpful to know if the adultery will affect the divorce proceeding in general, and specifically, whether it might impact any particular aspect of the divorce, such as alimony.

-In contrast, with a “no-fault” divorce, either spouse can request a divorce on the ground of "incompatibility,” which means that the couple can't get along anymore, and the marriage has broken down to the point where there is no chance of reconciliation.
-There is no need to point the finger at either spouse or assign any blame.
-This is a very commonly used ground for divorce.
+Many couples in New Mexico choose to proceed with a no-fault divorce even when they've experienced adultery in their marriage: Either spouse can request a divorce on the ground of "incompatibility"—the couple can't get along anymore, and the marriage has broken down to the point where there is no chance of reconciliation.
+There is no need to point the finger at either spouse or assign any blame, which makes it a common ground for divorce.

-Because the no-fault divorce process generally avoids the need to air any dirty laundry in court, it can result in lower conflict between the spouses and may have less of an emotional impact on all parties, including any children of the marriage.
-Couples may (and many do) choose a no-fault divorce, even if they’ve experienced adultery in their marriage.
+Because the no-fault divorce process generally avoids the need to air any dirty laundry in court, it can result in lower conflict between the spouses and might have a less emotional impact on the family, including any children of the marriage.

 New Mexico courts have the power to award one spouse alimony (also called spousal support) during the divorce proceeding and for a period after finalizing the divorce to ensure that both spouses walk away from the marriage with the same or similar standard of living.
 The goal of alimony is to lessen the impact of financial inequity that the spouses might experience after the divorce.
 For example, when one spouse worked full-time and the other remained at home (and out of the workforce) to raise children or support the household, it can be extremely difficult for the homemaker to re-enter the workforce and become self-supporting.